 - Reviews of sites with low rates.

 - How to check your credit and score before refinancing a loan.

-- How to increase your chances on getting approval.
+- Steps to increase the chances on getting loan approval.

 - How to get out of paying 21% APR to 25% APR even if you have bad credit.